beyert/pd-footils/rx7/README.md

-rx7~ - DX7 emulator external for PD based on RX/Saturno
+# rx7~ - DX7 emulator external for PD based on RX/Saturno

-PD-external written by Frank Barknecht <barknech@ph-cip.uni-koeln.de>
-RX/Saturno written by Juan Linietsky.  rx7~ was restored by Timothy Beyer for modern versions of Pure Data.
+This PD external was written by Frank Barknecht <barknech@ph-cip.uni-koeln.de>, and RX/Saturno was written by Juan Linietsky.  rx7~ and RX/Saturno was restored by Timothy Beyer for usage with modern versions of Pure Data.

 Usage
 -----